 Mule deer and antelope are quite common in this area, but I was disappointed to not see any wildlife.
 There were definitely a lot of birds and cows though!

-We paid $7 to get into the park, which gave us until 2pm the next day.
-The first thing we did was go get a campsite.
+We paid $7 to get into the park, which gave us until 2 pm the next day.
+The first thing we did was get a campsite.
 We paid $17 for one night, which was our cheapest stay.
-They put us in Deer Hollow, which we were told was one of the nicest areas for tenting.
+They put us in Deer Hollow, which we were told was one of the nicest areas for tents.
 We were put into spot one, which was definitely nice.
-It seemed to be the most separate from everyone, but also close to the road and some walk ways.
+It seemed to be the most separate from everyone, but also close to the road and some walkways.

 We got everything set up and then set out to take a look around.
 One of the first stops we made were the bathrooms, and I was impressed!
 They were clean, had electric lights, paper towel and toilet paper was stocked, and they had soap and water!
 These were by far the nicest bathrooms during our trip.
 We found out later that we had some bathrooms closer to our campsite, but I didn’t like that one as much.
 I think there was a solar light, but I went into there at a time that it wasn’t dark enough for it to be on (or maybe it just wasn’t working) but dark enough that I would have liked a light.
 The hot water tap also didn’t work.
 It was still clean though and didn’t sketch me out at all.
 So that was nice!

 We kept walking and came across the main area.
 There was a general store, some more food stands, restaurant and a museum type thing.
 There was also a really nice looking swimming pool right next to the lake!
-This was definitely the most busy area.
+This was definitely the busiest area.
 There were a lot of people getting food, relaxing in and by the pool, and doing activities in the lake.
-There was paddle boats available, people were paddle boarding, canoeing, all sorts of activities!
+There were paddle boats available, people were paddle boarding, canoeing, all sorts of activities!

 We did a whole bunch of exploring and followed Moose Trail for some time.
 We did have one startling moment when all of a sudden a deer sprung out about three feet away from us!
 I think it was just as started as we were, and it ran off in the other direction.

-After some exploring we settled in at the campsite for a fire and then off to bed for our first night in the tent!
-The only downside to this day was that close to bed time a whole bunch of vehicles drove in to the area, and started setting up their tents in the area across from us.
+After some exploring, we settled in at the campsite for a fire and then off to bed for our first night in the tent!
+The only downside to this day was that close to bedtime a whole bunch of vehicles drove into the area and started setting up their tents in the area across from us.
 These people were extremely loud which was frustrating.
-We think someone eventually talked to them because they finally became more quiet.
+We think someone eventually talked to them because they finally became quieter.